Voz media US Voz.us

 "A short while ago, the IDF began a wide-scale wave of strikes targeting infrastructure of the Iranian terror regime in western Iran," the Israeli military said in a statement.

-Iran in the midst of war
+Iran during the war

 The Israeli military announced the start of a wide-ranging wave of strikes against western Iran, more than two weeks after the start of the U.S.-Israeli war against the Islamic republic.